hjdhjd/homebridge-unifi-protect/README.md

 ```
 For most people, I recommend using [Homebridge Configuration web UI](https://github.com/oznu/homebridge-config-ui-x) to configure this plugin rather than doing so directly.
 It's easier to use for most users, especially newer users, and less prone to typos, leading to other problems.

-For UniFi OS devices like UDM-Pro, UniFi NVR, you can use your Ubiquiti account credentials, though 2FA is not currently supported.
+You can use your Ubiquiti account credentials, though 2FA is not currently supported.
 That said, **I strongly recommend creating a local user just for Homebridge instead of using this option.**

 ## Plugin Development Dashboard
 This is mostly of interest to the true developer nerds amongst us.